 Each National Assessment of Educational Progress (NAEP) assessment is based on an organizing framework.
 The framework is the blueprint that guides the development of the assessment and the content to be assessed.
 The National Assessment Governing Board develops the NAEP frameworks for each subject.

 Frameworks define the subject-specific content and thinking skills needed by students to deal with the complex issues they encounter in and out of the classroom.
 The NAEP frameworks are devised through a development process that ensures they meet current educational requirements.
 Assessments must be flexible and mirror changes in educational objectives and curricula.
 Therefore, the frameworks must be both forward-looking and responsive, balancing current teaching practices with research findings.

 Learn how NAEP frameworks serve as guides for planning assessments, provide information on skills appropriate for students in grades 4, 8, and 12, and measure these skills in innovative ways.Learn More

-Using the frameworks, the National Center for Education Statistics (NCES) develops NAEP assessment questions (or items) are collaboratively developed and then reviewed by educators, parents, and experts for feedback and revision.Learn More
+Using the frameworks, the National Center for Education Statistics (NCES) develops NAEP assessment questions (or items) collaboratively.
+The assessment questions are then reviewed by educators, parents, and experts for feedback and revision.Learn More